royalgarter/feathernote/README.md

 4.  **Direct API Communication:** Using the access token, the app's client-side code communicates directly with the Google Drive API.
 Google's services are configured to allow this, removing the need for a server to proxy requests.

-5.  **Robust Sync Logic:** The feature uses the same **"last-write-wins"** sync logic as the S3 sync.
-It compares local and remote timestamps to determine whether to upload, download, or delete notes, ensuring your data is consistent across all your devices.
+5.  **Syncing:** The feature uses the same robust **"last-write-wins"** sync logic as all other sync providers.
+See the "Sync Logic" section for a detailed explanation.

 #### For Developers: Setting Up Your Own Instance